CtrlCIsBad/Windows98ForUTM/README.md

 When you have imported your iso in cd/dvd (only for pre-configuration ones), or using pre-installed version, simply click the play button.<img width="1290" height="2796" alt="IMG_7015" src="https://github.com/user-attachments/assets/daf8908a-3392-4e37-ae72-ae502b529743" />
 If you are using pre-configured, its gonna take you to setup.
 Make sure to enable large disk support since the disk size is 2gb.<img width="645" height="1398" alt="IMG_7016" src="https://github.com/user-attachments/assets/69a3fabf-666d-488b-a2cb-33868d7e6b0d" />
 Now we are at the desktop. (again, if you are a pre-configured user you should be at setup.)
 Do anything you like!<img width="645" height="1398" alt="IMG_7017" src="https://github.com/user-attachments/assets/59c131f3-2794-412f-9c36-0b5084f66e36" />
+Enjoy!

+### Notes
+I have disabled networking by default because Windows 98 is ancient and lacks modern security.
+Enabling it exposes the VM to major security flaws.
+If you turn it on, malware inside the VM could try to scan your local network or target your router's IP address.
+For iOS and iPadOS users, Apple's strict sandboxing prevents the VM from accessing personal data like your messages or photos.
+However, running an unencrypted, legacy network stack on a Mac carries higher security risks for the host machine.
+These risks generally trigger only if you visit unsafe websites using Internet Explorer or run untrusted files inside Windows 95.
+If you choose to enable networking, you do so knowing these risks.
+The author bears absolutely zero responsibility for any security issues, network disruptions, or compromises to your Mac, iPhone, or local network.
+Proceed entirely at your OWN risk

+### Enable Networking
+1. Go to settings
+2. Click on the + icon and click on Network
+3. Go to network and click on ne2k_pci